 Sodium oxybate is another name for GHB, a substance that is often illegally sold and abused, especially by young adults in social settings such as nightclubs.
 Tell your doctor if you use or have ever used street drugs, or if you have overused prescription medications.
 Sodium oxybate may be harmful when taken by people other than the person for whom it was prescribed.
 Do not sell or give your sodium oxybate to anyone else; selling or sharing it is against the law.
 Store sodium oxybate in a safe place, such as a locked cabinet or box, so that no one else can take it accidentally or on purpose.
 Keep track of how much liquid is left in your bottle so you will know if any is missing.

 Sodium oxybate is not available at retail pharmacies.
-A special program is in place to distribute the medication and provide information about the medication.
-You will receive written information and an instructional video about the safe use of sodium oxybate.
+Sodium oxybate is available only through a restricted distribution program called the Xyrem REMS Program.
+It is a special program to distribute the medication and provide information about the medication.
 Your medication will be mailed to you from a central pharmacy after you have read the information and talked to a pharmacist.
 Ask your doctor if you have any questions about how you will receive your medication.

 Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with sodium oxybate and each time you refill your prescription.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also obtain the Medication Guide from the FDA website: http://www.fda.gov/Drugs/DrugSafety/ucm085729.htm.